Ease of Daily Use

 Well, we should start by saying that none of our bikes were stolen off the racks during testing.
 This is likely more a testament to luck than a measure of security.
 None of our testers have experience stealing bikes, but we knew the tools of the trade and did our best to put ourselves in the mind of a thief to assess the strengths and weaknesses of each rack and its security features.

 The reality is that a determined thief could defeat any of the lock systems that come with the racks in our test.
 There are not many locks or cables that can't be breached with bolt cutters and a battery powered angle grinder.
-Beyond assessing the security of locks, we looked at the ability or lack thereof to secure not only the bike frame but also the wheels and other components that can be easily removed even if the frame is locked.
+Beyond assessing the security of locks, we looked at the ability or lack thereof to secure not only the bike frame but also the wheels and even the rack itself.
 Quality and length of cables and locks were assessed and led us to our final scores, with the caveat being that even the best security systems are likely only a deterrent to the opportunistic thief looking for an easy score.

 Over several months we used and abused all of the racks in this test.
 Frequent use is the best test of long-term durability, and our goal was to load up a year's worth of use for the average person during our testing period.
 These racks were tested in conjunction with ongoing OutdoorGearLab mountain bike trials, so they saw lots of use, sometimes in the form of 10 shuttle runs in a day on rough roads.
 When it snowed, we left them on the vehicle, and when they got covered in mud, we just kept on using them.
 We did the exact opposite of how we would treat a $600 rack if it were our own and we wanted it to last.
 We piled on the abuse and made a note of the results, and ranked the products according to their ability to shrug it off.
 You can rest assured that we are probably harder on our test gear than you will be on your own.